Stephane-D/SGDK/readme.md

 ## SPECIAL THANKS

-Of course I thank all my patreon for their continuous support but I want to dedicace a very special and warmfull thanks for my premium patreon supporters (100$ / month):
+Of course I thank all my patreon for their continuous support but I want to dedicace a very special and warmfull thanks for generous donation from:

 - Bitmap Bureau (Xeno Crisis team)
 - Neofid Studios (Demons of Asteborg team)
 - Dmitry (D I)
+- Rajen Savjani

 ## POWERED BY THE SGDK!